AleksanderObuchowski/SimpleNeuron/README.md

 [![cat](https://i.imgur.com/AkMXLMg.png "cat")](https://i.imgur.com/AkMXLMg.png "cat")

 Of course we know that cats have tails, four paws and two eyes, but they don't have horns.
 That's why inputs  **1**, **2** and **4** should have **positive** weights.
 If we know there is a tail, this should increase the chance that there is a cat.
-On the other hand input 3 should have negative weight, because if we know there is a horn, we can be scaptical about image presenting a cat.
-If we have show our neural network thousand of images of cats we can hope that it will learn that cats dont have horns and put negative weight in the input whose role was to deduce if there is a horn.
+On the other hand input 3 should have negative weight, because if we know there is a horn, we can be sceptical about image presenting a cat.
+If we have shown our neural network thousand of images of cats we can hope that it will learn that cats don't have horns and put negative weight in the input whose role was to deduce if there is a horn.
 However we can't know for sure what neural network picked as important and what it didn't, all inputs and outputs are just numers that somehow lead to the solution
 ### Activation Function

 ------------